Robo (2019 film): Plot

-Mitya Privalov is twelve years old, and his only and perhaps the most powerful dream is to draw comics.
+Mitya Privalov is a twelve year old boy, and he is only and perhaps the most powerful dream is to draw comics.
 Naturally, as everyone already knows, superheroes who have superpowers prevail here.
 The only problem is that the parents do not understand the attraction of the youth.
 The parents of the child themselves, work in the field of robotics, and dream of the fact that someday their son will follow in their footsteps.
 Taking into account that Mitya is still a youth and needs support, only his parents do not give him this support.
 But the guy could never even think about the fact that the robot could support him, and he would do it, would become his best friend and mentor.
 With a new hero named Robo, Mitya met unexpectedly under strange circumstances.
 As it turned out, the parents of Mitya, created this iron miracle, and had the marking A-112.
 But the engineers didn’t like something in the workshop where it was created, and they decided to write off the robot, only now Mitya does not want to give it away, and constantly protects it from everyone and hides it.
 From now on, this fun and friendly couple will have a bunch of adventures together, of which there will be dangerous ones.
 But still, the human dream is perhaps the most powerful force on this planet, and with its help a person can do anything.